 To experience how content creators will use your templates and modules, navigate to Marketing > Websites > Website pages in the top navigation bar.
 Select the "Create" dropdown in the upper right-hand corner and choose "Website page."

-On the next page, select the "Homepage" template and provide a name for your page.
+On the next page, select the "my-website-theme" if it's not already selected, then select the "Homepage" template and provide a name for your page.
 This will create a new page using the template and will open the page in the content editor, where you can make any changes you'd like.
 On the Settings tab, set a URL for the page, add a page title, and select "Publish."
 Select your page's URL to view the live page.

 hs watch my-website-theme my-website-theme.
 While

 watch is running, every time you save a file, it’ll be automatically uploaded.
 Open your theme's